tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 The last question asks about installing dependencies.
 Say yes.

 Accept the defaults for any other questions.

+### Set up emulators

+You might be asked to set up the emulators in the middle of setting up TypeScript.
+Select `Firestore`, `Functions`, and `Storage`.

+Accept the default ports and other questions.

+### Finish setting up TypeScript
 Then you'll see:

 ```
 ✔  Firebase initialization complete!